ptierney/AutoDJ/design_doc.markdown

 adj::User Object
 ----------------

 Similar to Song, a user object contains information about a user, in particular their name and a photo.
-Additionally, each Uuser contains a list of all Songs that the user has voted on.
+Additionally, each User contains a list of all Songs that the user has voted on.

 adj::GraphOracle Object
 -----------------------